cosmos/ethermint-archive/README.md

 ethermint --datadir ~/.ethermint --include-tendermint init
 ```
 which will also invoke `tendermint init --home ~/.ethermint/tendermint`.
 You can prevent Tendermint from
-being starting by excluding the flag `--start-tendermint` for example
+being starting by excluding the flag `--include-tendermint` for example

 ```bash
 ethermint --datadir ~/.ethermint init